ricitos2001/OMEGAI/README.md

 😎💬 Aphra is released under the [MIT License](./LICENSE).
 You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

 ## Contributing
-Contributions to 😎💬 Aphra are welcome!
+Contributions to 😎💬 OMEGAI are welcome!
 Whether it's improving the code, enhancing the documentation, or suggesting new features, your input is valuable.
 Please check out the [CONTRIBUTING.md](./CONTRIBUTE.md) file for guidelines on how to get started and make your contributions count.

 ## References
 - This software is deploymend with Gradio: https://www.gradio.app/ and made with Python: https://www.python.org/